Comparison of Motion Encoding Frameworks on Human Manipulation Actions: Movement Encoding Frameworks

 A TP-GMM considers the data $\bm{\xi}$ in different reference frames $j = 1, ..., P$.
 They are obtained by affine linear transformations with some rotation matrices $\bm{A}_j$ and translation vectors $\bm{b}_j$.
 Those are called the ``Task Parameters'', because they parameterize the relation of the different reference frames for each demonstration (task).
 GMMs in all reference frames are fitted to the data using the Expectation-Ma\-xi\-mi\-za\-tion-Algorithm (EM-Algorithm, \cite{Dempster_MaximumLikelihoodIncomplete_1977}) in a modified version to fit all reference frames simultaneously (see Appendix A in \cite{Calinon_tutorialtaskparameterizedmovement_2016}).

-The models in the different reference frames $P$ can be combined to one model from which a trajectory can be retrieved by means of the chosen encoding type.
-Its means $\hat{\bm{\mu}}_i$ and covariances $\hat{\bm{\Sigma}}_i$ are obtained as
+The models in the different reference frames $P$ can be combined to one model from which a trajectory can be retrieved by means of the chosen encoding type (for more details see \cite{Calinon_tutorialtaskparameterizedmovement_2016}).
 The ability to generalize to new situations is introduced by combining the models of the different reference frames with different task parameters than the ones used during learning.
 Note that the individual GMMs in the two different reference frames encode something conceptually different from a standard GMM with one reference frame.
 They cannot be used individually to retrieve the encoded trajectories, since they represent a combination of all learned trajectories as seen from one reference frame only.

-If no generalization is needed, we set $P=1$, let $\bm{A}_1, \bm{b}_1$ define the identity transformation and a TP-GMM simplifies to a GMM in only one reference frame without generalization capabilities.
-The usage of $P$ different reference frames leads to $P$ sets of $\bm{\mu}_i^{(j)}, \bm{\Sigma}_i^{(j)}$ in the model instead of one.

 It is possible to take different kinds of GMMs for encoding and reconstruction and enable generalization via the TP-GMM approach.
 Here we used time based Gaussian Mixture Regression as explained in Section \ref{sec:tbGMR} to encode trajectories.
+The usage of $P$ different reference frames leads to $P$ sets of $\bm{\mu}_i^{(j)}, \bm{\Sigma}_i^{(j)}$ in the model instead of one.
 Thus, we have

 free parameters in total.
 This only differs from Equation \eqref{eq:paramtbGMR_amount} by the factor of $P$ in the first term reflecting the additional sets of $\bm{\mu}_i^{(j)}, \bm{\Sigma}_i^{(j)}$.
 In this work we will use $P=2$, so putting in $D=4$ from out tbGMR approach and $P=2$ we get